bongiozzo/musica_mustdie/output/band_pallas.md

 # Pallas

+progressive

-Дискография
+## Дискография

-"Arrive Alive" 1981, Progressive
+### "Arrive Alive" 1981, Progressive

+1. Arrive Alive
+2. 5 To 4
+3. Queen Of The Deep
+4. Flashpoint
+5. The Ripper
+6. Crown Of Thorns
+7. Paris Is Burning
+8. The Hammer Falls
+9. Stranger On The Edge Of Time

+Musicians:

+Euan Lowson - vocals
+Derek Forman - drums

+Produced by:

+Brian Young

-"The Sentinel" 1984, Progressive
+### "The Sentinel" 1984, Progressive

+1. Shock Treatment
+2. Cut And Run
+3. Arrive Alive
+4. Rise And Fall (part 1)
+5. Eastwest
+6. March On Atlantis
+7. Rise And Fall (part 2)
+8. Heart Attack
+9. Atlantis
+10. Ark Of Infinity

+Musicians:

+Euan Lowson - vocals
+Derek Forman - drums

+Produced by:

+Eddie Offord

+Downloads:

+Pallas - The Sentinel (Soundsamples) (andere Seite)

+miscellaneous info:

+Features CD-Rom track with rare video footage of the band

-"The Wedge" 1986, Progressive
+### "The Wedge" 1986, Progressive

+1. Dance Through The Fire
+2. Throwing Stones At The Wind
+3. Win Or Lose
+4. The Executioner (bernie goetz a gun)
+5. Imagination
+6. Rat Racing
+7. Just A Memory
+8. Stranger
+9. Sanctuary
+10. Nightmare

+Musicians:

+Derek Forman - drums

+Produced by:

+Mick Glossop

+miscellaneous info:

+Features CD-Rom track with rare video footage of the band and the original Knightmoves EP as bonus tracks

-"Beat the Drum" 1999, Progressive
+### "Beat the Drum" 1999, Progressive

+1. Call To Arms
+2. Beat The Drum
+3. Hide & Seek
+4. Insomniac
+5. All Or Nothing
+6. Spirits
+7. Man Of Principle
+8. Ghosts
+9. Blood & Roses
+10. Wilderness Years
+11. Fragments Of The Sun

+Produced by:

+Niall Matthewson & Graeme Murray

-"The Cross & The Crucible" 2001, Progressive
+### "The Cross & The Crucible" 2001, Progressive

+1. The Big Bang
+2. The Cross & The Crucible
+3. For The Greater Glory
+4. Who's To Blame?
+5. The Blinding Darkness
+6. Towers Of Babble
+7. Generations
+8. Midas Touch
+9. Celebration!

+Musicians:

+Gill Main, Claire Bleasdale, Laura Sinclair, Trevor Gray and Alistair Taylor - incantations Laura Harrow - voice of conscience
+Bob Anderson - WWI whistle

+Produced by:

+Niall Mathewson

-"The Blinding Darkness" 2003, Progressive
+### "The Blinding Darkness" 2003, Progressive

+CD 1
+01. The Cross & The Crucible
+02. For The Greater Glory
+03. Whoґs To Blame
+04. The Executioner / Rat Racing
+05. Crown Of Thorns
+06. Beat The Drum
+07. Blood And Roses
+08. The Blinding Darkness
+09. Towers Of Babble

+CD 2
+01. Midas Touch
+02. Celebrations!
+03. Rise And Fall Part 1
+04. East West
+05. March On Atlantis
+06. Atlantis
+07. Cut And Run
+08. The Ripper

-"Dreams of Men" 2005, Progressive
+### "Dreams of Men" 2005, Progressive

 ## Отношения с другими группами